 Taste and add the granulated sugar alternative and lactic acid, if using.
 The frosting will be very warm after blending.
 Transfer to a shallow dish or bowl, and refrigerate uncovered until cool.
 Then cover and refrigerate overnight or until cold, at least 4 hours.

-- other nuts - It's possible that macadamia nuts will work, but so far cashews are the only other nut I've used for the frosting base.
+- Other nuts - It's possible that macadamia nuts will work, but cashews are the only alternative to the almond flour that I've tested so far.

-- non-dairy milk - Some liquid is essential for blending.
+- Non-dairy milk - A little bit of liquid is needed to help with blending.
 I used plain, unsweetened almond milk because that's what I had on hand.
 Other varieties are fine, and I suspect sweetened milk will be fine, too, and will help improve the overall flavor and level of sweetness.

-- sugar-free option - Use your favorite sugar-free syrup such as this one from Wholesome Yum for an entirely dairy-free and sugar-free frosting!
+- Sugar-free frosting - Use your favorite sugar-free syrup such as this one from Wholesome Yum for an entirely dairy-free and sugar-free frosting!

 FAQ

-Yes, just be sure to follow the basic formula of wet-to-dry and don't add powdered sugar or additional liquid.
+Yes, just be sure to follow the basic formula of wet-to-dry and don't add powdered sugar or additional liquid, unless you actually want a thinner consistency.

-No, since this a "healthier" frosting without the saturated fat found in traditional buttercream, it isn't firm or stable enough to pipe.
+No, since this a "healthier" frosting without the saturated fat found in traditional buttercream, it isn't stable enough to pipe.

 Top Tips

-- Use only the sweeteners mentioned, as other types of sugar dissolve in the frosting and make it thin.
+- Use only the sweeteners mentioned since other types of sugar dissolve and make it too thin.

 - Keep your frosted desserts refrigerated until ready to serve.
 The frosting is fine at room temperature (around 70°F) for 1 to 2 hours.
-It will soften in warm temperatures.
+But similar to buttercream, it will soften in warmer temperatures.

-I hope you enjoy this healthy frosting recipe!
-If you try the recipe, be sure to comment below and let us know!
+I hope you enjoy this healthy vegan frosting!
+If you try the recipe, be sure to comment below and let us know.

 Recipe

-Vegan Frosting Without Butter (No Oil, Less Sugar)
+Vegan Frosting Without Butter (Low Sugar, No Oil)

 Equipment